Let Nas Down: Critical reception

 The song would receive mixed reviews from music critics.
 XXL called the song the album's most honest moment, and its best track along with the two singles "Crooked Smile" and "Power Trip."
-Spin said of the song "Instead of resonating as an emotive confessional, the song only spotlights the lack of fire on Born Sinner."
+Spin said of the song, "Instead of resonating as an emotive confessional, the song only spotlights the lack of fire on Born Sinner."
 The Boston Globe said the song was "too insular to make its bigger points."

 The response from the song would result in Nas and J. Cole covering the Summer issue of Vibe, along with a dual interview discussing lyricism, their influences and "Let Nas Down", among other things.

 Remix

-Shortly before the release of Born Sinner Nas began work on a remix to the song.
-On June 24, 2013 the song "Made Nas Proud" was released.
-Throughout the song Nas details the situation from his side and praises Cole, being understanding of the importance of having commercial songs.
-Upon its release it was met with universal critical acclaim.
+Shortly before the release of Born Sinner, Nas began working on a remix to the song.
+On June 24, 2013, the song "Made Nas Proud" was released.
+Throughout the song, Nas details the situation from his side and praises Cole, being understanding of the importance of having commercial songs.
+Upon its release, it was met with universal critical acclaim.
 The remix was named one of the best songs of the first half of 2013 by Complex.